Facts About Homeless Youth

 - Family conflict is the most prevalent reason youth and young adults identify for becoming homeless.

-- Up to 50% of homeless youth have been placed in foster care or an institutional setting—like the juvenile justice system—at some point in their lives.
+- Up to 50% of homeless youth have in foster care or an institutional setting—like the juvenile justice system—at some point in their lives.
 These are vital programs, but they lack sufficient resources to support all young people.
 As a result, children slip through the cracks or “age out” of services.

 - Up to 40% of homeless youth are LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer, or Questioning).
 Family rejection on the basis of sexual orientation and gender identity is a frequent factor contributing to LGBTQ homelessness.